 The access layer is the point at which user-controlled and user-accessible devices connect to the network.
 The access-layer design can provide formerly expensive, high-speed connectivity like Gigabit Ethernet or 802.11n wireless as a standard configuration.
 Because the access layer connects client devices to network services, it plays an important role in protecting users, application resources, and the network itself from human error and malicious attacks.
-This protection includes making sure that the devices connecting to the network do not attempt to provide services to any end users that are not authorized, that they do not attempt to take over the role of any other device on the network.
+This protection includes making sure that the devices connecting to the network do not attempt to provide services to any end users that are not authorized, that they do not attempt to take over the role of any other device on the network, and, when possible, that they verify the device is allowed on the network.
 The access layer also provides automated services like Power over Ethernet (PoE), quality-of-service (QoS) settings, and VLAN assignment for IP telephones in order to reduce operational requirements.
 The Cisco SBA LAN access layer is a Layer 2 design to allow organizations to accommodate those scenarios where a specific VLAN is required to span multiple access-layer closets in order to satisfy an application requirement.

 In the access layer, Cisco Catalyst 3560-X or 2960-S Series Switches are used for smaller density locations and can provide up to 48 access ports.
 For higher density wiring closets, a Cisco Catalyst 2960-S Series switch stack can provide up to 192 ports.
 For high-density wiring closets, modular Cisco Catalyst 4500 and 3750-X Series Switches provide 48-200+ ports.
-Cisco Catalyst 3750-X Series provides enhanced capabilities over Cisco Catalyst 2960-S Series in a switch stack application, with Cisco StackPower, medianet, and Cisco IOS Sensor.
-Cisco Catalyst 4500 Series provides modular upgrades, in-service software upgrades (ISSU), and sub-second failover with dual supervisor applications, medianet and IOS Sensor.
+Cisco Catalyst 3750-X Series provides enhanced capabilities over Cisco Catalyst 2960-S Series in a switch stack application, with Cisco StackPower, Cisco Medianet, and Cisco IOS Sensor, where IOS Sensor is a required component in Cisco SBA for configuring Bring Your Own Device (BYOD).
+Cisco Catalyst 4500 Series provides modular upgrades, in-service software upgrades (ISSU), and sub-second failover with dual supervisor applications, Medianet and IOS Sensor.